parse-community/docs/_includes/js/getting-started.md

 Parse.serverURL = 'http://YOUR_PARSE_SERVER:1337/parse'
 ```

-If the Masterkey needs to be provided, use the following.
-Please note that the master key should only be used in safe environments and never on client side.
+⚠️ If the Masterkey needs to be provided, use the following.
+Please note that the master key should only be used in safe environments and never on client side ‼️

 ```js